eyc94/brain/software-architecture/programming-paradigms/object-oriented-programming.md

 - Encapsulation: The practice of bundling data and methods within a class and restricting access to them from outside the class.
 - Inheritance: Allows one class to inherit properties and methods from another, reducing code duplication and making it easier to create new classes based on existing ones.
 - Polymorphism: Allows different objects to be treated as if they were the same type, making it easier to write code that works with multiple types of objects.

+### Encapsulation
+`OO` languages provide each and effective encapsulation of data and function.

+A line can be drawn around a cohesive set of data and functions.
+Outside of that line, the data is *hidden* and only some of the functions are known.

+This concept is known as the *private data members* and the *public member functions* of a class.

+This idea is *not* unique to `OO`.
+We had encapsulation in `C`.

+The idea is that the users of a public member function will have no idea about *how* the function is implemented.
+They simply call the function and something happens.

+`C` is *not* an `OO` language and performs encapsulation perfectly.
+The client will never know about the private member variables because the header files and implementation files are *separate*.

+However, in `C++`, this is broken.
+Here, the header files required that the private member variables be declared in the header file.
+This allows the client to see the private variables.

+The variables `private`, `public`, and `protected` were introduced to mitigate this.
+But this was more of a *hack*.

+It is difficult to accept that `OO` depends on strong encapsulation.
+Many `OO` languages have little or no enforced encapsulation.
+So, it is up to the user to *enforce* the standards of encapsulation.

+### Inheritance

+### Polymorphism

 ## :round_pushpin: Example
 ```java